 If instead they bring up a very controversial case like Michael Brown, everybody will talk about it, but they will catalyze their own opposition and make people start supporting the police more just to spite them.
 More foot-shooting.

 Here is a graph of some of the tags I commonly use for my posts, with the average number of hits per post in each tag.
 It’s old, but I don’t want to go through the trouble of making a new one, and the trends have stayed the same since then.

 I blog about charity only rarely, but it must be the most important thing I can write about here.
 Convincing even a few more people to donate to charity, or to redirect their existing donations to a more effective program, can literally save dozens or even hundreds of lives even with the limited reach that a private blog has.
 It probably does more good for the world than all of the other categories on here combined.
 But it’s completely uncontroversial – everyone agrees it’s a good thing – and it is the least viewed type of post.

 Compare this to the three most viewed category of post.
 Politics is self-explanatory.
 Race and gender are a type of politics even more controversial and outrage-inducing than regular politics.
 And that “regret” all the way on the right is my “things i will regret writing” tag, for posts that I know are going to start huge fights and probably get me in lots of trouble.
 They’re usually race and gender as well, but digging deep into the really really controversial race and gender related issues.

 The less useful, and more controversial, a post here is, the more likely it is to get me lots of page views.

-I don’t make enough money off the ads on this blog to matter very much.
-But if I did, and this was my only means of subsistence, which do you think I’d write more of?
+I don’t make enough money off the ads on this blog to matter much.
+But if I lived off them, which do you think I’d write more of?
 Posts about charity which only get me 2,000 paying customers?
 Or posts that turn all of you against one another like a pack of rabid dogs, and get me 16,000?